mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

     Edit the file mps(64).vmoptions and give it sufficient heap space: `-Xmx8g`

-!!! warning "MPS behaves strangely."
+!!! warning "MPS behaves strangely :beginner:"

     > For instance: claims that a method is missing, although it exists.